KohaAloha/are-we-flying/README.md

 ### ... and a... `run.bat`?
 Really?

 Yeah, shocker, the majority of the world is on Windows, despite it still being the year of Linux on the desktop.
+And "every dev uses a macbook".
 Who knew?

 ### Okay look we need to talk